-INTRODUCTORY NOTE BY THE DIRECTOR THE Division of Economics and History of the Carnegie Endowment for International Peace is organized to "promote a thorough and scientific investigation of the causes and results of war."
-In accordance with this purpose a conference of eminent statesmen, publicists, and economists was held in Berne, Switzerland, in August, 1911, at which a plan of investigation was formed and an extensive list of topics was prepared.
-An elaborate series of investigations was undertaken, and, if the war had not intervened, the resulting reports might have been expected, before the present date, in printed form.
-Of works so undertaken some aim to reveal direct and indirect consequences of warfare, and thus to furnish a basis for a judgment as to the reasonableness of the resort to it.
+INTRODUCTORY NOTE BY THE DIRECTOR

+The Division of Economics and History of the Carnegie Endowment for International Peace is organized to 'promote a thorough and scientific investigation of the causes and results of war'.
+In accordance with this purpose a conference of eminent statesmen, publicists, and economists was held in Berne, Switzerland, in August 1911, at which a plan of investigation was formed and an extensive list of topics was prepared.
+The programme of that Conference is presented in detail in an Appendix.
+It will be seen that an elaborate series of investigations has been undertaken, and the resulting reports may in due time be expected in printed form.

+Of works so prepared some will aim to reveal direct and indirect consequences of warfare, and thus to furnish a basis for a judgement as to the reasonableness of the resort to it.
 If the evils are in reality larger and the benefits smaller than in the common view they appear to be, such studies should furnish convincing evidence of this fact and afford a basis for an enlightened policy whenever there is danger of international conflicts.

-Studies of the causes of warfare reveal, in particular, those economic influences which in time of peace bring about clashing interests and mutual suspicion and hostility.
-They show what policies, as adopted by different nations, reduce the conflicts of interest, inure to the common benefit, and afford a basis for international confidence and good will.
-They tend, further, to reveal the natural economic influences which of themselves bring about more and more harmonious relations and tend to substitute general benefits for the mutual injuries that follow unintelligent self-seeking.
-Economic internationalism needs to be fortified by the mutual trust that just dealing creates; but just conduct itself may be favored by economic conditions.
+Studies in the causes of warfare will reveal, in particular, those economic influences which in time of peace bring about clashing interests and mutual suspicion and hostility.
+They will, it is believed, show what policies, as adopted by different nations, will reduce the conflicts of interest, inure to the common benefit, and afford a basis for international confidence and good-will.
+They will further tend to reveal the natural economic influences which of themselves bring about more and more harmonious relations and tend to substitute general benefits for the mutual injuries that follow unintelligent self-seeking.
+Economic internationalism needs to be fortified by the mutual trust that just dealing creates; but just conduct itself may be favoured by economic conditions.
 These, in turn, may be created partly by a natural evolution and partly by the conscious action of governments; and both evolution and public action are among the important subjects of investigation.

 An appeal to reason is in order when excited feelings render armed conflicts imminent; but it is quite as surely called for when no excitement exists and when it may be forestalled and prevented from developing by sound national policies.
 To furnish a scientific basis for reasonable international policies is the purpose of some of the studies already in progress and of more that will hereafter be undertaken.
-The war has interrupted work on rather more than a half of the studies that were in progress when it began, but it has itself furnished topics of immediate and transcendent importance.
-The costs, direct and indirect, of the conflict, the commercial policies induced by it and, especially, the direct control which, because of it, governments are now exercising in many spheres of economic activity where formerly competition and individual freedom held sway, are phenomena that call, before almost all others, for scientific study.
-It is expected that most of the interrupted work will ultimately be resumed and that, in the interim before this occurs, studies of even greater importance will be undertaken and will be pushed rapidly toward completion.

 The publications of the Division of Economics and History are under the direction of a Committee of Research, the membership of which includes the statesmen, publicists, and economists who participated in the Conference at Berne in 1911, and two who have since been added.
-The list of members at present is as follows: EUGÈNE BOREL, Professor of Public and International Law in the University of Geneva.
+The list of members at present is as follows:

+EUGENE BOREL, Professor of Public and International Law in the University of Geneva.

-LUJO BRENTANO, Professor of Economics in the University of Munich; Member of the Royal Bavarian Academy of Sciences. ^{&#}x27;Membership ceased April 6, 1917, by reason of the declaration of a state of war between the United States and the Imperial German Government.
-CHARLES GIDE, Professor of Comparative Social Economics in the University of Paris.
-H. B. GREVEN, Professor of Political Economy and Statistics in the University of Leiden.
-FRANCIS W. HIRST, London.
+Lužo Brentano, Professor of Economics in the University of Munich; Member of the Royal Bavarian Academy of Sciences.

+Charles Gide, Professor of Comparative Social Economics in the University of Paris.

-DAVID KINLEY, Professor of Political Economy in the University of Illinois.
+H. B. Greven, Professor of Political Economy and Statistics in the University of Leiden.

+Francis W. Hirst, Editor of The Economist, London.

+DAVID KINLEY, Vice-President of the University of Illinois.
 HENRI LA FONTAINE, Senator of Belgium.

-His Excellency Luigi Luzzatti, Professor of Constitutional Law in the University of Rome; Secretary of the Treasury, 1891-98; Prime Minister of Italy, 1908-11.
-GOTARO OGAWA, Professor of Finance at the University of Kioto, Japan.
+His Excellency Luigi Luééatti, Professor of Constitutional Law in the University of Rome; Secretary of the Treasury, 1891-3; Prime Minister of Italy, 1908-11.

+Gotaro Ogawa, Professor of Finance at the University of Kioto, Japan.